 Throughout the day, art by African-American artists will be on display, some of which will be available for purchase.
 Space also will be available for local organizations promoting and empowering the Black community to host a community table to share their stories and literature or special activities.

 About the ‘Finding Angelo’ Portrait by Miles Austin

 Against the backdrop of a special Jamestown Settlement seminar in 2019 honoring the first African woman in Virginia, the echo of Angelo’s legacy came to life in real time as Richmond, Va., artist Austin Miles created an interpretive portrait of the first African woman mentioned by name in the historical record at Jamestown.
 Visitors on February 27 can view the painting on display.

 “After Angelo” special event supported in part by the Williamsburg Area Arts Commission.

 About Jamestown Settlement

-All daytime performances, activities and speaker presentations during this special event are included with museum admission: $17.50 for adults, $8.25 for ages 6-12, and free for children under 6.
-Residents of York County, James City County and the City of Williamsburg, including College of William and Mary students, receive free admission with proof of residency.
-A value-priced combination ticket with the American Revolution Museum at Yorktown is $26.00 for adults and $12.50 for ages 6-12.
-A separate ticket is required to attend the evening concert and can be purchased for $20 at bit.ly/after-angelo.
+All daytime performances, activities and speaker presentations during this special event are included with museum admission: $18.00 for adults, $9.00 for ages 6-12, and free for children under 6.
+Residents of James City County, York County and the City of Williamsburg, including William & Mary students, receive free admission with proof of residency.
+A value-priced combination ticket with the American Revolution Museum at Yorktown is $28.90 for adults and $14.45 for ages 6-12.
+For more information, call (757) 253-4838.